jggautier/dataverse-scripts/README.md

   - If you need all dataset metadata from any known Dataverse reposiories, please consider downloading the metadata from the dataset at https://doi.org/10.7910/DVN/DCDKZQ
 - Delete published datasets
   - This requires the API token of a "super user" account, usually used by administrators of Dataverse installations
+- Get information about locked datasets and remove dataset locks
+  - This requires the API token of a "super user" account, usually used by administrators of Dataverse installations

 <img width="964" alt="screenshot" src="https://user-images.githubusercontent.com/18374574/177402806-48d258bc-9fb0-4f8b-a8a2-e48a2d00f307.png">

-You can import your credentials from a a Dataverse repository by clicking the "Import credentials" button and choosing a YAML file from your computer.
+You can import your credentials from a Dataverse repository by clicking the "Import credentials" button and choosing a YAML file from your computer.
 The Installation URL and API Token fields will be filled with the URL and token from the selected YAML file.
 You can download [the sample YAML file](https://github.com/jggautier/dataverse-scripts/blob/main/dataverse_repository_curation_assistant/credentials.yaml) and add your credentials.

-The application is written using the [Dataverse software's APIs](https://guides.dataverse.org/en/5.10/api/index.html), Python 3, and Python's [tkinter library](https://docs.python.org/3/library/tkinter.html) (for creating the user interface), and made into an executable file using [pyInstaller](https://pyinstaller.readthedocs.io/).
+The application is written using the [Dataverse software's APIs](https://guides.dataverse.org/en/5.10/api/index.html), Python 3, and Python's [tkinter library](https://docs.python.org/3/library/tkinter.html) (for creating the graphical user interface), and made into an executable file using [pyInstaller](https://pyinstaller.readthedocs.io/).

 ## Status
 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)